PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 10:40:19
+Last updated: 2024-04-06 10:40:51
-Random Quote: I wish my mental problems made me look like you. - Kat Hernandez
+Random Quote: Celtigar pronounced it admirable.
+If I were to show him the contents of my privy he would pronounce that admirable as well.  -  Stannis Baratheon